Choosing a PR Agency

 I’m a fan of PR.
 I’ve always found that if you are building a product company it can help you punch above your weight.
 Service companies are more difficult, it is much easier to build stories around products.
 You’ll get a few leads but mostly it is about brand building, getting the name out so that when people finally start looking for what you sell they know your name.

-More recently, as editorial in printed publications get reduced, it can also help your search engine optimisation if you make sure your press releases are optimised for your keywords.
-For example, at Really Simple Systems, our keywords are optimised around the words “CRM”, “Simple” and “Online”.
+More recently, as editorial in printed publications gets reduced, it can also help your search engine optimisation if you make sure your press releases are optimised for your keywords.
+For example, at SpotlerCRM, our keywords are optimised around the words “CRM”, “Simple” and “Online”.

 PR Basics